scikit-learn-contrib/sklearn-pandas/README.rst

 2.0.3 (2020-11-06)
 ******************

-* Added elapsed time information for each feature
+* Added elapsed time information for each feature.

 2.0.2 (2020-10-01)